choojs/choo/README.md

 `state.params.bar` If a wildcard route is used (`/foo/*`) it's available as `state.params.wildcard`.

+### `state.query`
+An object containing the current queryString. `/foo?bin=baz` becomes `{ bin:
+'baz' }`.

 ### `state.route`
 The current name of the route used in the router (e.g. `/foo/:bar`).

+## Routing
+Choo is an application level framework.
+This means that it takes care of everything related to routing and pathnames for you.

+### Params
+Params can be registered by prepending the routename with `:routename`, e.g.
+`/foo/:bar/:baz`.
+The value of the param will be saved on `state.params` (e.g.
+`state.params.bar`).
+Wildcard routes can be registered with `*`, e.g. `/foo/*`.
+The value of the wildcard will be saved under `state.params.wildcard`.

+### Default routes
+Sometimes a route doesn't match, and you want to display a page to handle it.
+You can do this by declaring `app.route('*', handler)` to handle all routes that didn't match anything else.

+### Querystrings
+Querystrings (e.g. `?foo=bar`) are ignored when matching routes.
+An object containing the key-value mappings exists as `state.query`.

+### Hash routing
+Using hashes to delimit routes is supported out of the box (e.g. `/foo#bar`).
+When a hash is found we also check if there's an available anchor on the same page, and will scroll the screen to the position.
+Using both hashes in URLs and anchor links on the page is generally not recommended.

+### Following links
+By default all clicks on `<a>` tags are handled by the router.
+If the `href=""` attrbibute points to the same `origin` (e.g. the same page), and it doesn't have a `rel="nooper"` attribute or similar, we handle the route.
+This can be disabled application-wide by passing `{ href: false }` to the application constructor.
+Uses [nanohref](https://github.com/yoshuawuyts/nanohref) under the hood.

+### Navigating programmatically
+To can navigate routes you can emit `'pushState'`, `'popState'` or `'replaceState'`.
+See [#events](#events) for more details about these events.

 ## Server Rendering
 Choo was built with Node in mind.
 To render on the server call `.toString()` on